Landing Page Categories

 Data Breach Phishing

-This category is intended to be used in conjunction with our Data Breach phishing templates but can be used in any type of phishing campaign.
+This category is intended to be used in conjunction with our Data Breach phishing templates, but they can be used in any type of phishing campaign.

-This category includes common error messages a user may receive when entering wrong login credentials or visiting a web page that is down.
+This category includes common error messages or pages a user may receive when entering incorrect login credentials or visiting a web page that is down.

 This category contains a mixture of landing pages that range from rules to stay safe online to a CAPTCHA robot.
 Typically, these are informative landing pages that do not include videos or forms.